patrikx3/redis-ui/README.md

 All features including SSH tunneling, Cluster/Sentinel, ReJSON, binary upload/download, and readonly connections are available for free.
 No license required.

-### Redis 8 ReJSON Support

-P3X Redis UI supports the **ReJSON** module (built into Redis 8) for the JSON data type.

-- Auto-detects the ReJSON module on connection via `MODULE LIST`
-- JSON keys appear in the tree with a `</>` icon
-- Create, view, edit, format, copy, and download JSON documents
-- JSON type is available in the "Add Key" dialog when the module is detected

 <!--
 ## License Integration